-Principle Requirement Compliance Status Reference Establish clear responsibilities for Separation of duties: Clear separation of duties between Board and Senior Management.
-Board Charter: Adopt a Board charter detailing functions and Yes Refer Principle 1 board oversight responsibilities of the Board.
-Board Composition: Balanced Board Composition with Executive and Non-Executive directors of which 1/3 rd of total number of directors to be independent directors.
-Yes Refer Principle 2 Gender Diversity: Do you have a policy for promoting gender diversity at Board level and have you achieved your policy goals?
-Yes The board promotes gender diversity and continues to work towards its goals.
-Constitute an effective Board Nomination Committee: Selection, approval, renewal and succession of Directors to be conducted by Nomination Committee in accordance with Articles of Association of the Company and Fit and Proper Policy of Reserve Bank.
-Yes All appointments and elections of directors are confirmed at the AGM Board Evaluation: Process of evaluation of performance of the Board, its committees and individual directors.
+Principle Requirement Compliance Status 1.
+Establish clear responsibilities for board oversight Separation of duties: Clear separation of duties between Board and Senior Management.
+Board Charter: Adopt a Board charter detailing functions and responsibilities of the Board.
+The TTSSL Board is responsible for the overall corporate governance of the company.
+The TTSSL Articles of Association set out the powers and duties of directors in terms of managing the company effectively and efficiently.
+The Board has adopted a formal charter, which details the Board's role and responsibilities and its relationship with management.
+Each year, the Board reviews the company's strategies, the nature and scope of activities to be undertaken, and performance targets.
+The Board monitors management's performance relative to these objectives and targets.
+2. Constitute an effective Board Board Composition: Balanced Board Composition with Executive and Non-Executive directors of which 1/3rd of total number of directors to be independent directors.
+Gender Diversity: Do you have a policy for promoting gender diversity at Board level and have you achieved your policy goals?
+Nomination Committee: Selection, approval, renewal and succession of Directors to be conducted by Nomination Committee in accordance with Articles of Association of the Company and Fit and Proper Policy of Reserve Bank.
+Board Evaluation: Process of evaluation of performance of the Board, its committees and individual directors.
 Evaluation to be linked to key performance indicators of the listed entity.
-Yes Refer Principle 2 Directors Training: Directors' training and induction procedure to be in place to allow new directors to participate fully and effectively.
-Board Sub-committees: Board must have sub-committees which must at a minimum include - • Audit Committee; • Risk Management Committee; and • Nomination Committee/Recruitment Committee.
-No Refer Principle 2 3.
-Appointment of Chief Executive Officer/Managing Director CEO: To appoint a suitably qualified and competent Chief Executive Officer/ Managing Director Yes Refer Principle 3 Appointment of a Board and Company Secretary Company Secretary: Board to appoint a suitably qualified and competent Company Secretary, who is accountable to the Board, through Chair, for all compliance and governance issues.
-Yes Refer Principle 4
+Directors Training: Directors' training and induction procedure to be in place to allow new directors to participate fully and effectively.
+Board Sub-committees: Board must have sub-committees which must at a minimum include - • Audit Committee; • Risk Management Committee; and Nomination Committee/Recruitment Committee.
+TTSSL's Articles of Association specifies the number of directors may not be less than three (3) and not more than seven (7).
+The Board currently comprises five directors, including two independent directors and three resident directors.
+We have gender diversity on our Board, with a long-term standing female Board director.
+As a business, we are aware of the importance of diversity and inclusivity The presence of independent non-executive directors on the Board promotes objectivity, challenge and debate.
+TTSSL's Board comprises qualified individuals with a wide range of experience and knowledge in the commercial sector.
+TTSSL continuously promotes knowledge sharing and learning & development for the board.
+An induction process is in place for newly appointed directors.
+TTSSL does not currently have a board sub-committee for audit and risk and we submit that there is more than adequate board oversight on governance matters pertaining to these matters such that there is no present need for the same.
+TTSSL has a strong board with very effective and diligent independent directors.
+As the history of TTSSL's Financial Advisory Committee demonstrates, the TTSSL board is very aware of the importance of it fulfilling its governance role and shall continue to maintain a vigilant watch on the need for an audit and risk committee, and will consider its necessity regularly.

-Corporate Governance Statement 31 March 2020
+Corporate Governance Statement (cont) 31 March 2021